-Welcome to the Land of Falling Water.
+Welcome to the Land of Falling Water, if you want to see waterfalls in Tennessee, this is the place.
 You can see seven waterfalls in less than 5 hours and not have to walk more than 3/4 of a mile to see any of them.
 Or, we have one trail that is ten extremely rigorous miles long and you see 5 waterfalls while traversing the trail.
 The first 7 waterfalls on this page are for those who like short strolls to spectacular waterfalls.
 If you get hungry or thirsty, be sure to check our Shop/Dine section for great food and beverages.

 1. Cummins Falls You can view Cummins Falls from the overlook for FREE.
 To hike in the canyon or swim in the pool requires a permit.
 Cummins Falls is one of the newest parks in the state of Tennessee.
 Though the falls is located in Jackson County it has a Cookeville address.
 Cummins Falls has been listed as one of the top-10 swimming holes in the United States.
 Even if you don’t swim, the breadth and beauty of this falls is worth the stop.
 Set your GPS to 390 Cummins Falls Lane, Cookeville TN.
 To have the directions sent to your smart phone click <here>.